USPS/api-examples/README.md

 }
 ```
 ## International Prices
-The International Prices API can be used to look-up postage rates for International packages:
+The International Prices API can be used to look-up postage rates for international packages:
 - Lookup International Base Postage based on a set of given package characteristics
 - Lookup International Base Postage based on a given SKU
 - The USPS has introduced Stock Keeping Units (SKUs), creating unique identifiers for USPS products, and making them available online for mailer download.

 For specifications such as package dimensions, delivery information, etc., please refer to the International Mail Manual (IMM).
-For a list of published rates please refer to the USPS Price List To discover the rate ingredients for this API, take a look at Publication 205.
+For a list of published rates please refer to the USPS Price List.
+To discover the rate ingredients for this API, look at Publication 205.

 ### International Prices - Base Rates Request (V1)
 ```sh